 Birds and Buddha nature.
-“When the Sun of compassion arises, darkness evaporates and the singing birds come from nowhere.”Amit Ray
+“When the Sun of compassion arises, darkness evaporates and the singing birds come from nowhere.”―

-To show you how, let’s jump into the realms of avian behavior, spiritual philosophy, and the intersection of the two, to see if our feathered friends carried a semblance of Buddha nature.
+And so today, we’ll dive into the realms of these avian behavior, spiritual philosophy, and the intersection of the two, in order to see if our feathered friends convey a semblance of Buddha nature.

 So, what is Buddha nature?

-Now, imagine if our avian companions held a piece of this wisdom.
+Now, the question is, does our feathered companions embody a piece of this wisdom?

-Here are some of the commonalities amongst our feathered friends, and spiritual philosophy:
+To answer this question, we’ll have to look into some of the commonalities between our feathered friends, and spiritual philosophy:

 In Buddhist practice, simplicity is admired, for its ability to reveal the essence of existence.
 Similarly, when observing birds in their natural state, one notices the simplicity of being.